Ahmedm2002/learning-Angular/README.md

 ## Directives

+- Strutural Direactives
   Responsible for the change in structure of the DOM Element (DOM Manipulation)

 To use directives in your components first must import **CommonModule** from angular/common

 Commonly Used Directives

 - \*ngIf
-- \*ngFor
+- \*ngFor ( Requires Array )

+- Attribute Directives

+  Can only change the property cannot add or remove element

+  - \*ngStyles
+  - \*ngClass

+## Control Flow

+Angular templates support control flow blocks that let you conditionally show, hide, and repeat elements.
+This was previously accomplished with the structural Directives

+E.g @if, @else if , @else , @switch

+_**Does not needs any kinds of module imports for working as directives require commonModule to work properly**_

+## Pipes

+Pipe is basically used to format the data in the HTML Template

+First import the required pipe from angular/common in order to use it in your code